 Anthony performs Cost of Service analysis, water agency financial analysis, rate design, and applied econometric analysis.
 He has conducted over 20 comparative water rate analyses, including compiling and analyzing primary- and secondary-source data on water rates and financial information for more than 100 water purveyors.
 As part of RDN’s housing market analysis program, he conducted multi-level analyses for military installations.
 For the BAH program, he collected rental data for over 150 military housing areas across the country.

 In the course of his M.A., Anthony has published and presented in academic forums and successfully obtained research grants.
 Anthony received his B.A. in Anthropology (California State University, Los Angeles, 2014) and his M.A. in Anthropology (California State University, Fullerton, 2019).

 Zachary Kitt, M.A.

-Zach is the technical project manager for a service-wide U.S. Marine Corps housing survey and a member of the HMA and regional modeling teams.
+Zach is the project manager for a service-wide U.S. Marine Corps survey, with additional experience working on the HMA and regional modeling teams.
 He has traveled and conducted research for the Army and Navy.
-He is also a software developer who contributes to and manages internal and external software and infrastructure.
+As a member of RDN’s internal data science team, he is also a developer who contributes to and manages internal and external software and infrastructure.